Subscribe

 don't have a whole lot, especially 30 years ago, didn't have a whole lot of resources to look at in terms of what really might be going on.
 So you trust the doctors and you go down that path.
 And I always had an interest in health and diet.
 And as I got older, I managed to do pretty good on the medications.
 I tolerated the medications pretty well, even though it took a few years for them to really kind of suppress my immune system enough so that my symptoms weren't so debilitating.

-But I was kind of intuitively knew that nutrition was going to be important, that not punishing my body would be very important to tolerate the medications.
+But I was kind of intuitively knew that nutrition was gonna be important, that not punishing my body would be very important to tolerate the medications.
 But into my mid-20s, I had a lot of side effects to the medications and they weren't really working that well for me.
 So I had dove into research on all the alternatives that I could find.
 The internet was becoming a much better resource in the early 2000s.

 And I found information about how this could be related, of course, to diet, to leaky gut, to food sensitivities, to infection, and sort of took on that challenge of trying to navigate what might be my issue.
 I did let go of my mainstream rheumatologists.
 They weren't interested in any of that information.
 Of course, I tried, but they just wanted to keep increasing medications, give me more cortisone.

 managed the symptoms. meanwhile, I was pretty concerned about my health.
 So I found a really good naturopathic doctor who was very concerned about my thyroid, my liver function.
 We found that a lot of key components of health were low.
 My vitamin D level was low.
-He put me on a really clean diet based on my metabolic type, which even back.
+He put me on a really clean diet based on my metabolic type, which even back

-Freddie Kimmel and Gabe Golden (05:38.03)
+Freddie Kimmel and Gabe Golden (05:38.035)

 This is almost 20 years ago.
-He had me on gluten-free diet, soy-free diet.
+He had me on a gluten-free diet, soy-free diet.
 Very progressive, 23 years ago, very progressive.
 Yeah, yeah.
 And a little harder to do back then, you know, not as many gluten-free options and people thought I was a lot stranger than most people trying to do it today.
 But, you know, was, that was something that actually did make a noticeable difference within a pretty short period of time.
 But as I went on a natural path where we were

 I was taking some antimicrobial herbs. were following also Dr. Brown's protocol.
 Dr. Thomas MacPherson Brown had identified pulse-dosed antibiotic therapy, particularly using minocycline, being effective for rheumatoid arthritis.
 And so from there, we incorporated that protocol, which is just a low-dose antibiotic three days a week with some antimicrobial herbs, gluten-free diet, an optimal